nikitavoloboev/data/docs/health/nutrition/foods.md

 # Foods

-I eat a whole food, plant based diet and experiment by trying out new [vegan recipes](recipes.md).
+I eat a whole food, plant based diet and experiment by trying out new [pescatarian recipes](recipes.md).
 I exclude all unhealthy food.

 Most of my diet consists of eating raw foods like various nuts (almonds, walnuts), blueberries, bananas and avocados.
 I love Indian, Japanese & Georgian cuisine the most.
 Can eat ramen, sushi or hummus all day.